Fragrance layering is key to building a scent wardrobe that evolves with your mood, your skin, and your individuality.

 How to layer fragrances

-Start with perfumes you love and know well.
+Layering really does start with perfumes you love and know well.
 Spray the stronger scent directly onto your skin to get a sense of how it interacts with your body chemistry.
 Once dry, apply the lighter scent to a separate pulse point, such as behind the ears, inside the elbow, or on the wrists.
 “We are all unique and each one of us has a distinct body chemistry,” says Madar.
 “This means the same perfume will smell different on everyone.”

 Layering doesn’t always mean applying multiple sprays on the same spot.
 Laurice Rahme, founder and CEO of Bond No. 9, told Byrdie spreading scents out across your body is key.
 One blend might bloom more richly when applied to the neck, another on the forearm.
 Experimenting with placement not only diversifies the scent experience but can also prevent overpowering results.